tejaswini972/MCW-Enterprise-ready-cloud/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

     ```

    The above example shows how to enforce a simple naming constraint on a single resource type -- virtual machines.
 Enterprise IT need to enforce their convention across all their resource types.
-Implementing this in a single policy requires an impractically-large conditional logic in the policy rule.
+Implementing this in a single policy requires an impractically large conditional logic in the policy rule.

    Instead, separate policies should be created for each resource type.
 These policies should then be combined into a single *policy initiative.* Using a policy initiative allows the entire set of policies to be assigned in a single operation.
 It also allows new naming rules to be added easily---simply add the new rule to the initiative and it will be applied across all existing assignments.